louketo/louketo-proxy/README.md

   - Let's Encrypt support

 ----
+> **Note**: since v2.2.0 session-only cookies and default denial is switched on by default; though both of these can be altered on the command line or config.

 Keycloak-proxy is a proxy service which at the risk of stating the obvious integrates with the [Keycloak](https://github.com/keycloak/keycloak) authentication service.
 Although technically the service has no dependency on Keycloak itself and would quite happily work with any OpenID provider.
 The service supports both access tokens in browser cookie or bearer tokens.